 - Reserved instances.
 When possible, your tool should identify opportunities for using reserved instances at lower costs.

 - Open and closed tickets.
 Don’t forget the “human” side of the cost equation.
-Excessive tickets could indicate structural problems that aren’t being addressed, not to mention staff that is tied up with troubleshooting instead of doing more important things.
+Excessive tickets could indicate structural problems that aren’t being addressed, not to mention the staff that is tied up with troubleshooting instead of doing more important things.
 Closing tickets is important, too, to make sure issues are being resolved in a timely fashion.